sourcegraph/handbook/content/marketing/brand/gifting_guidelines.md

 **Do I need my recipient's address?**

-No you don't.
-Printfection's Giveaway platform will let the customer input their own address when they redeem their gift.
+No. Printfection's Giveaway platform will let the customer input their own address when they redeem their gift.

 **Do I need to have my customer's size?**